utlib/collections-uoft/docs/documentation/metadata_elements.md

 The purpose of creating Collections U of T metadata is to aid in resource description and information retrieval in the search page of Collections U of T. Metadata in Collections U of T is exportable at the item level as JSON (via IIIF manifest) and MODS xml.

 The Collections U of T Metadata Profile is based on MODS xml as a result of the service's original set up in Islandora 7 multi-sites.
 Each multi-site originally had its own MODS-based schema.
-During migration off of Islandora 7 from 2020-2023, each multi-site's metadata schema was mapped into a single, normalized Collections U of T Metadata Profile.
-As a result, many legacy metadata elements persist in the current Collections U of T metadata profile.
+During 2020-2023 migration from Islandora 7 to the New Collections U of T platform, each multi-site's metadata schema was mapped into the single, normalized Collections U of T Metadata Profile outlined on this page.
+As a result, shared fields are normalized while some single-use legacy metadata elements persist in the current Collections U of T metadata profile.
+Elements still map to MODS xml aside from administrative-only metadata relevant to the Collections U of T Admin UI.
+Required fields are listed below.
+Element guildelines per field are organized alphabetically.

 Please contact [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) for your repository's Collections U of T metadata spreadsheet template if you do not have one.